-The Apple Public CA ensures its WebTrust auditors meet the requirements of Section 8.2 of the Baseline Requirements and Mozilla Root Store Policy version 2.7.1 Section 3.2.
+The Apple Public CA ensures its WebTrust auditors meet the requirements of Section 8.2 of the Apple Public Root CP and Mozilla Root Store Policy Section 3.2.

 8.3.
 ASSESSOR'S RELATIONSHIP TO ASSESSED ENTITY

 The Apple Public CA will retain an independent external audit firm.